Pan-De/Semantic-segmentation-of-adherent-cells-/README.md

 # Semantic-segmentation-of-adherent-cells-
-This is designed for cell counting in adherent cell images and works with images that are >= 256x256 pixels.
+This is designed for cell counting in adherent cell images.
-Input: bright-field cell images
+# Input: bright-field cell images
-Output: cell counts
+# Output: cell counts
 *It can be used for any image size, as long as the size is no smaller than 256x256 pixels.

 Experimental: